grafana/grafana/docs/sources/setup-grafana/configure-security/planning-iam-strategy/index.md

 ### API keys

 {{% admonition type="note" %}}
-If you use Grafana v8.5 or newer, you should use service accounts instead of API keys.
+Grafana recommends using service accounts instead of API keys.
 API keys will be deprecated in the near future.
 For more information, refer to [Grafana service accounts]({{< relref ".#service-accounts" >}}).
 {{% /admonition %}}

 You can use Grafana API keys to interact with data sources via HTTP APIs.